Hamza-b93/ModScan/README.md

 ## Requirements

-- Steam must be running before you start the app
+- Steam must be running before you start the application
-- Arma 3 must **not** be running when you use the app (Steam will otherwise block workshop changes)
+- Arma 3 must **not** be running when you use the application (Steam will otherwise block workshop changes)

 ---